red-scorp/ag-panel/README.md

 ## How to help

-Your contributions as code, resources or finances are welcome!
-Please contact me directly over e-mail andriy.golovnya@gmail.com or over [GitHub profile](https://github.com/red-scorp).
+Your contributions as code, resources, or finances are welcome!
+Please contact me directly via email at andriy.golovnya@gmail.com or through my [GitHub profile](https://github.com/red-scorp).

-Link for [Paypal donations](http://paypal.me/redscorp) and [Ko-Fi donations](http://ko-fi.com/redscorp), which are always welcome.
+If you'd like to make a financial contribution, you can donate via [PayPal](http://paypal.me/redscorp) or [Ko-Fi](http://ko-fi.com/redscorp).
+Your support is greatly appreciated.

 Thanks in advance!